-Targets Performance Range Criteria Threshold (100%) Stretch (200%) 1 Replace Reserves Replace 100% of reserves on a three- year rolling basis, or Replace 200% of reserves on a three- year rolling basis, or 2 Replace Measured and Indicated Resources: Replace 150% of M&I resources on a three-year rolling basis, or Replace 300% of M&I resources on a three-year rolling basis, or 3 Deliver a New Discovery: Add a New Discovery of at least 500,000 Inferred + Indicated ounces outside of existing defined resources areas.
+Targets Performance Range Criteria Targets Threshold (100%) Stretch (200%) 1 Replace Reserves Replace 100% of reserves on a three-year rolling basis, or Replace 200% of reserves on a three-year rolling basis, or 2 Replace Measured and Indicated Resources: Replace 150% of M&I resources on a three-year rolling basis, or Replace 300% of M&I resources on a three-year rolling basis, or 3 Deliver a New Discovery: Add a New Discovery of at least 500,000 Inferred + Indicated ounces outside of existing defined resources areas.
 Add a New Discovery of at least 1,500,000 Inferred + Indicated ounces outside of existing resources areas.

-(c) Vehicle B: Restricted Stock Units = 20% of grant value to retain the executive team and focus on delivery of the strategy.
-The opportunity level results in a guaranteed grant to the CEO and other Executives of 20% of target grant value and 20% in cash for taxation purposes.
+Vehicle B: Restricted Stock Units

+20% of grant value to retain the executive team and focus on delivery of the strategy.
 To remain eligible for vesting, the employee shall remain employed for the duration of the 2021 Performance Rights grant 3-year period.
 Acceptable performance must be maintained and no violations or breaches to Company policy which result in disciplinary action.